rado194/Beat-the-clock-game/README.md

 * Recommendations:
 Desktop users: In order to play, it is preferable you o an operating keyboard and mouse, in order to press on the box where you type the words and initiate the starter.

-Mobile users: At the moment, there is no development for mobile platforms and this is one function that I would add in future developments.

 * Development Experience:
  Due to being new to developing, I managed to see that my other colleagues build the simple features and game first, and then had a plan on what features to implement and how much time it would take them to do so.
 After exchanging information and advice from them and my tutor, I was able to learn as I go and learn different ways to implement each feature of the game.